676339784/irc-cleverbot/README.md

     <realhuman> bot: hello, how are you
     <bot> I'm doing well, thanks

 It will have a semi-intelligent conversation with you.
-I promise
+I promise.
+It will also start singing Let It Go from Frozen if you push it to.

 ## Configuration
 You can change nick, channel list and irc host in `CONFIG.json`.
 Try not to break the JSON file.